 Description: Concepts of nursing care for clients with commonly occurring alterations in health, utilizing the nursing process to apply and analyze previously learned concepts.
 In addition to assessment, planning and nursing diagnosis, emphasis is on implementation.
+Incorporates a holistic approach to assessment of patients.
 Integrates the competencies of nursing knowledge to include patient-centered care, informatics and technology, teamwork and collaboration, safety, quality improvement and evidence-based practice.